streamreasoning/vois/README.md

 # vois
 Vocabulary for Interlinked Streams

+# Research Questions
+* What does describe a data stream?
+* What are the parts that constitute a data stream?
+* What is the process for publishing this datastream ?
+---
-# Competency Questions:
+# Generic Competency Questions:
+* What is this stream about ?
+* Where is this stream available ?
+* When is this stream avaialbe ?
+* What/who is producing the stream ?
+* What/who can consume the stream ?
+* How is the stream produced ?
+---
+# Solution Questions
+## Static and dynamic part
+* What does describbe static part of a stream ?
-* What is the sGraph of this data stream?
+** What is the sGraph of this data stream? **
-* What are the parts of this data stream?
+* What does describbe dynamic part of a stream ?
-* What is the timestamp of this iGraph?
+** What is the iGraph of this data stream? **
-* By which affluent was this iGraph streamed?
 * What are the capabilities of sensors streaming this iGraph?
-* What is the process for publishing this datastream ?
 * What parts of this data stream is visible?
-* What is the sliding policy of this data stream?
+* What is the specification of this data stream?
+* By which affluent was this iGraph streamed?
 ---
 # VoIS Core
 VoIS Core module is an extension VoID ontology, introducing basic concepts to annotate RDF data streams with meta-data needed to enable answering queries about the streams.